tourem/istio-Keycloak-k8s-spring-boot/README.md

 # Istio sur le cluser k8s

-> istioctl install --set profile=demo -y
+> istioctl install --set profile=default -y
 >
 > kubectl label namespace defaul istio-injection=enabled

-## If the EXTERNAL-IP value is set, your environment has an external load balancer that you can use for the ingress gateway.
+### If the EXTERNAL-IP value is set, your environment has an external load balancer that you can use for the ingress gateway.
 If the EXTERNAL-IP value is <none> (or perpetually <pending>), your environment does not provide an external load balancer for the ingress gateway.
 In this case, you can access the gateway using the service’s nodePort :

  > istioctl install --set profile=default --set values.gateways.istio-ingressgateway.type=NodePort -y

- ## Ensure that there are no issues with the configuration:
+ ### Ensure that there are no issues with the configuration:

  > istioctl analyze